18F/18f.gsa.gov/_posts/2016-11-04-code-gov-the-next-milestone-federal-open-source-code.md

 - andre
 tags:
 - open source
-excerpt: "Yesterday, U.S. Chief Information Officer Tony Scott announced the launch of code.gov, another important milestone in the federal government’s adoption of open source code.
+excerpt: "Last week, U.S. Chief Information Officer Tony Scott announced the launch of code.gov, another important milestone in the federal government’s adoption of open source code.
 The new site provides access to more than 50 open source projects from 13 federal agencies. "
-description: "Yesterday, U.S. Chief Information Officer Tony Scott announced the launch of code.gov, another important milestone in the federal government’s adoption of open source code.
+description: "Last week, U.S. Chief Information Officer Tony Scott announced the launch of code.gov, another important milestone in the federal government’s adoption of open source code.
 The new site provides access to more than 50 open source projects from 13 federal agencies. "
-image: assets/blog/code-gov/homepage-2016.jpg
+image: /assets/blog/code-gov/homepage-2016.jpg
 ---
-Yesterday, U.S. Chief Information Officer Tony Scott announced the launch of [code.gov](https://code.gov/), another important milestone in the federal government’s adoption of open source code.
+Last week, U.S. Chief Information Officer Tony Scott announced the launch of [code.gov](https://code.gov/), another important milestone in the federal government’s adoption of open source code.
 The new site provides access to more than 50 open source projects from 13 federal